 Let’s look at the best online project management tools for this year.
 Some of these are free and some others paid.
 Most of these tools come with a trial period.
 Read up on the features of the following tools, do a mental check of its viability for your project, take up the trial version, use it thoroughly before you sign up for the paid version.

 Asana is the most popular and highly appreciated online project management tool.
 It has all the features of an ideal project management system.
 It is Android and IoS friendly.
 Of course, there is the web version too.
 The best feature of this tool is the communication system.
-Full marks to it!
-Asana allows you to tag, comment on tasks, mark project assignments, allot due dates and so on.
-The only flip side to this near perfect project management tool is that it is free only for the 15 members.
+Full marks on it!
+Asana allows you to tag, comment on tasks, mark project assignments, allot due dates, and so on.
+The only flip side to this near-perfect project management tool is that it is free only for the 15 members.
 In case you fall in the category of a team above 15 members, then you need to sign up for a paid version.
 This particular tool is full value for money spent.

 Google Docs is the unspoken numero uno when it comes to online project management systems.
 I guess the whole working world has used Google Docs at least once.
-It is easy to use, super affordable and pairs up smoothly with all Google apps.
+It is easy to use, super affordable, and pairs up smoothly with all Google apps.
 Honestly, according to me, any project management tool can not get simpler than Google Docs.

 Trello wins hands down when it comes to the visual appeal of a project management tool.
-You have everything you want to see in one screen.
+You have everything you want to see on one screen.
 You also get to know who is doing what and the status of a particular task vis a vis the project life cycle.
 Each activity is known as a card.
 You can assign different kinds of ownership and work relationships for each card.
-These cards can also be conversations, lists or even a check list.
+These cards can also be conversations, lists, or even a checklist.
 They are all placed on a team board.
 Anyone and everyone who has been given access to a Trello project can move and update the cards.
 This awesome project management tool is free.
 It also has a business version with a minimal charge.
 The difference is to do with larger file sizes and saved searches.

 There are many more project management tools and apps today.
-Even more will come as the needs of the global worker get more refined and fine-tuned.
+Even more, will come as the needs of the global worker get more refined and fine-tuned.
 It is important not to get lost in the sea of project management tools and identify one that really makes a big difference to your project.